KrysieDee/node-weather-app/README.md

 ### Installation

+Clone the repository and run, ```npm install```.
 Requires an API key from https://openweathermap.org/

+### Future Additions

+Create a front end and style the application. :)